Deep exclusive electroproduction of $\pi^0$ at high $Q^2$ in the quark valence regime

-Finally, these data also reach large values of $t=t_{min}-t'$, with the central value of $-t$ up to 1.3 GeV$^2$.
-The $t-$dependence of the cross section, usually parametrized by Regge-like profile functions, is no longer valid at typical values of $-t>1$~GeV$^2$.
+Figure~\ref{cross-sectionFig} also shows the comparison with the previous available data at lower $Q^2$ and illustrates the much higher reach of these new measurements to best constrain the $Q^2-$dependence of the cross section, and for different values of $x_B$.
+These data also reach large values of $t=t_{min}-t'$, with the central value of $-t$ up to 1.3 GeV$^2$.
+The $t-$dependence of the cross section, often parametrized by Regge-like profile functions, is no longer valid at typical values of $-t>1$~GeV$^2$.
 This was realized in the GPD analysis of nucleon form factors~\cite{Diehl:2013xca}.
-The theory calculations shown in Fig.~\ref{cross-sectionHalfFig} include a profile function with a strong $x-t$ correlation~\cite{Kroll:2017hym}, which also allows the proton radius to remain finite as $x\to 1$ and allows the proton form factors---the lowest moments of GPDs--to behave as powers of $t$ at large $-t$.
+The theory calculations shown herein include a profile function with a strong $x\otimes t$ correlation~\cite{Kroll:2017hym}, which also allows the proton radius to remain finite as $x\to 1$ and allows the proton form factors---the lowest moments of GPDs--to behave as powers of $t$ at large $-t$.
+One must point out, though, that these calculations are obtained using some kinematic approximations, such as $\xi\approx x_B/(2-x_B)$.

-The calculations for $d\sigma_{LT}$ and $d\sigma_{LT'}$ underestimate the data in most of the kinematic settings.
-This hints at a larger contribution of the longitudinal amplitude than the one expected in the modified factorization approach.
-However, one must point out that these calculations are obtained using some kinematic approximations, such as $\xi\approx x_B/(2-x_B)$.
 Recent theory developments~\cite{Braun:2014} have shown that power corrections of $\mathcal O(t/Q^2)$ and $\mathcal O(M_p/Q^2)$ should be included and recent DVCS data~\cite{Defurne:2017paw} at similar kinematics have been proved sensitive to these effects.

-The $Q^2-$dependence of $d\sigma_U$ is shown in Fig.~\ref{cross-sectionFig} at three values of $x_B$ at constant $t'=0.1$~GeV$^2$.
-At sufficiently high $Q^2$, it is expected that $d\sigma_L\sim Q^{-6}$ and $d\sigma_T\sim Q^{-8}$.
-While our results seem to be dominated by the $d\sigma_T$ contribution, the $Q^2-$dependence of $d\sigma_U$ is closer to $Q^{-6}$ than $Q^{-8}$.
-This confirms the fact that at these values of $Q^2$ and $x_B$ the asymptotic limit is still far away.
-The $Q^2-$dependence observed is slightly flatter than the one from the GK calculations~\cite{Goloskokov:2011rd}, which is closer to $\sim Q^{-8}$.
-This also supports the fact that a non-negligible longitudinal amplitude is needed to describe the data at these kinematics.
-A broader perspective on the $Q^2$- and $t$-dependence of these results is presented in Tab.~\ref{tbl:GlobalFit}.
-At each $x_B$ setting, we fit the data to a functional form $C (Q^2)^A \exp(-Bt')$.
-These fits reiterate the approximately global $1/Q^6$ behavior of the cross section over the $t'$ and $x_B$ range.